-She is an experienced teacher in a wide spectrum of topics in computing and information systems, taught across 14 institutions in five countries.
-Utrecht University, The Netherlands (since 2020), Universität Innsbruck, Austria (2019–2020), University of Vienna, Austria (2008–2018), Danube University Krems, Austria (2015–2017), University of Applied Sciences Technikum Wien, Austria (2016–2017), WU Vienna (Vienna University of Economics and Business), Vienna, Austria (2009–2015), Ferdinand Porsche FernFH Studiengänge (University of Applied Sciences with distance learning), Vienna, Austria (2009–2015).
-Guest Lecturer at Jönköping University, Sweden (2020–2021), and the University of Popular Music and Music Business, Mannheim, Germany (2012–2015).
-She was an eTutor at the Department of Electronic Business at the University of Vienna, Austria (2007–2008), and a Tutor at the Business Informatics Group at TU Wien (Vienna University of Technology), Austria (2008–2009).
+She is an experienced teacher in a broad spectrum of topics in computing and information systems, taught across 17 institutions in six countries: Paris Lodron University Salzburg, Austria (since 2023); FH Salzburg, Austria (since 2023); Utrecht University, The Netherlands (2020–2023); University of Innsbruck, Austria (2019–2020); University of Vienna, Austria (2008–2018); Danube University Krems, Austria (2015–2017); University of Applied Sciences Technikum Wien, Austria (2016–2017); WU Vienna (Vienna University of Economics and Business), Vienna, Austria (2009–2015); Ferdinand Porsche FernFH Studiengänge (University of Applied Sciences with distance learning), Vienna, Austria (2009–2015).
+Guest Lecturer at Jönköping University, Sweden (2020–2021) and the Popakademie Baden-Württemberg (University for Music Business, Creative Industries and Popular Music), Mannheim, Germany (2012–2015).
+She was an eTutor at the Department of Electronic Business at the University of Vienna, Austria (2007–2008) and a Tutor at the Business Informatics Group at TU Wien, Austria (2008–2009).